 The emphasis we have on experience-based learning results in high rates of post-graduate employment.
 Our alumni work.
-One look at the staff directory of any of the award winning theatres in the near region will reveal Southern grads.
-Recent graduates have gone on to jobs in film and television, education, regional theatre and New York theatre.
+One look at the staff directory of any of the award-winning theaters in the near region will reveal Southern grads.
+Recent graduates have gone on to jobs in film and television, education, regional theater, and New York theater.
 They are actors, producers, stage managers, teachers, make-up artists, ballroom dancers, marketing directors, event managers, designers, and technicians.
-They have also gone on to top tier graduate programs in arts management, educational theatre, film studies , playwriting, and design.
+They have also gone on to top-tier graduate programs in arts management, educational theater, film studies , playwriting, and design.

 Actors and Actresses

 Tony Amendola (1974)

 He's played Salman Rushdie on "Seinfeld," Judge Swan on "Ally McBeal," a dark priest on "Charmed," and Ali Nissir, the Qumari United Nation's Ambassador, on "The West Wing."
 Indeed, there are likely few avid fans of the big and little screens who haven't seen Tony Amendola perform.
 Among his film and television credits are performances in "Dragon Quest," "Blow," "The Cradle Will Rock," "The Cisco Kid," "Alias," "The Practice," "The X-Files," "Star Trek: Voyager," and "Judging Amy."

 A former president of the Crescent Players, Gracy Brown has worked on many productions with The Godlight Theatre Company, which was founded by alumnus Joe Tantalo.
 Brown performed her first professional role in "The Good Person of New Haven," at the Long Wharf Theatre, playing multiple parts and understudying and performing the lead.
 She went on to work at the Cornerstone Theater Company, performing in "For Here or To Go?" at the Mark Taper Forum and playing the adult Wendy in "Peter Pan."